-A dark brown viscous liquid with a soft, sweet, creamy vanilla scent with slight floral notes that blend well with sandalwood, vetiver, bergamot, grapefruit, geranium. lavender, ylang ylang and jasmine.
+A soft, sweet, creamy vanilla scent with slight floral notes that blend well with sandalwood, vetiver, bergamot, grapefruit, geranium. lavender, ylang ylang and jasmine.
 Frequently used in aromatherapy, body care products, hair care, and cold process and melt and pour soap making.

 Latin: Vanilla planifolia

 Uses: vanilla tends to invoke feelings of relaxation and comfort making it a wonderful choice for scenting massage and skin care products.

 Note: due to its extraction method, Vanilla oil is not oil soluble.